This section was written by Leandro Cabo from rhcplivearchive.com

 Released January 8, 2014

 The three Black Knights albums produced by John came from the same recording sessions, which happened for a little over a year.
-It seems a few songs were taken off Excalibur at last minute, so some songs remain unreleased.
+Crisis mentioned a few songs were taken off Excalibur at last minute, so some songs still remain unreleased.

 Dates: Mid 2012 - Late 2013